Never-before-seen photos, videos released in Tupac Shakur murder case

-LAS VEGAS (KLAS) — Never-before-seen photos of the crime scene where Tupac Shakur was shot and videos from the night of the shooting are among the evidence shown to a Las Vegas grand jury and obtained Monday by the 8 News Now Investigators.
+LAS VEGAS (KLAS) — Never-before-seen photos of the crime scene where Tupac Shakur was shot and videos from the night of the shooting are among the evidence shown to a Las Vegas grand jury and obtained by Nexstar’s KLAS.

 Last week, a Clark County grand jury indicted 60-year-old Duane “Keffe D” Davis in Shakur’s murder.

 The shooting on Sept.
-7, 1996, at the intersection of Flamingo Road and Koval Lane, a block off the Las Vegas Strip, followed a fight earlier in the night.
+7, 1996, a block off the Las Vegas Strip, followed a fight earlier in the night.
 In the hours before the murder, Shakur’s group reportedly attacked Orlando Anderson, a member of a rival gang and Davis’ nephew.

 The files obtained Monday include video of Shakur and Marion “Suge” Knight leaving the MGM Grand after the fight.
 Photos also show the bullet-ridden car that Tupac was a passenger in.
 The grand jury was also shown photos of Shakur’s autopsy.